How to Make Your Summer Move Go SmoothlyJune 12th, 2020

 Plan Around Traffic

-In the winter, there are weather delays.
-In the summer, people are traveling nearby for vacation.
-Plan your move to bypass any weekends or popular vacation weeks, like the end of August, to avoid getting stuck in vacation traffic.
-If you certainly must move on a weekend and live in a common vacation area, plan to avoid peak traffic times.
+The winter calls for weather delays, and in the summer, people are traveling around for weekend getaways.
+If you want to make your life easier, try to bypass any popular vacation weeks.
+The end of August is a big vacation time and you want to avoid getting stuck in vacation traffic.
+If you have to move during a weekend and live in a busy tourist/vacation area, plan to avoid peak traffic times.

 What to Know When You’re Moving Across the CountryMarch 18th, 2020

-A cross country move can be a tedious undertaking if it is not carefully planned.
+A cross country move can be a large task if you don’t carefully plan for it.
 There are many moving parts to a long distance move, such as packing up for the move, coordinating the move, booking with a moving company, unpacking and settling into your new place, among other necessary tasks.
 A long distance move should be well thought out, planned and carried out to achieve success.
 It’s easy to make a mistake, but fixing it might cause you more trouble than you would like.
 You want to avoid as much frustration as possible when a cross country move is on your to-do list.
 Here are some things that you should know when planning a move across the country.

 Travel as Light as You Can